-This unique and conversational text thinks psychologically about serious crime, offering a compilation of men’s narratives that explore their life experiences and the ways in which these experiences influence their behavior in adulthood.
-Each chapter addresses a particular theme, covering frequently asked questions in the field such as, "How can an apparently motiveless offence have meaning?" and "Is psychopathy a personality disorder, and why do we struggle to treat individuals with such traits?"
+This unique and conversational text thinks psychologically about serious crime, offering a compilation of men’s narratives that explore their life experiences and the ways in which these experiences influence their behaviour in adulthood.
+Each chapter addresses a particular theme, covering frequently asked questions in the field such as, 'How can an apparently motiveless offence have meaning?' and 'Is psychopathy a personality disorder, and why do we struggle to treat individuals with such traits?'
 The narratives of individuals who offend are central to the discussion, but the chapters each draw on the relevant facts from the research literature and highlight key learning points.
-Many chapters also feature "Further Reading" sections to expand readers’ knowledge.
+Many chapters also feature 'Further Reading' sections to expand readers’ knowledge.

 Both educational and accessible, Forensic Case Histories will appeal not only to specialists but to any layperson curious to understand more about criminal acts.
 It is especially valuable to students and instructors of criminal justice, mental health, and related fields.

 Table of Contents